ajaishankar/stimulus-reactive/README.md

   connect() {
     // total will be updated when items get added or removed
-    // or when an individual item's price or quantity changes! const total = this.computed(() =>
+    // or when an item's price or quantity changes const total = this.computed(() =>
       this.cartItemOutlets.reduce(
         (total, item) => total + item.priceValue * item.quantityValue,